Animal Bite Prevention

 Dog Bite Prevention Tips

 Domesticated dogs still have instincts from the wild.
-Children are at very high risk for bites to the head, neck, and face.
+Children are at very high risk for bites to the face, head, and neck.

 • DO NOT play aggressive games with a dog such as tug of war or wrestling